Asymptotic Geometry of Four-Dimensional Steady Solitons: Introduction

-Motivated by these developments, we study four-dimensional steady gradient Ricci solitons, with particular emphasis on the asymptotic geometry of the $4$D flying-wings.
+Motivated by these developments, we study four-dimensional steady gradient Ricci solitons, with particular emphasis on the asymptotic geometry of the flying wings.
 Rather than restricting to the specific examples constructed by Lai, we work in a broader class of $\kappa$-noncollapsed steady solitons whose canonical Ricci flows (viewed as ancient solutions) are $\kappa$-solutions.

 As introduced by Perelman \cite{Per02}, a $\kappa$-solution is a complete $\kappa$-noncollapsed ancient solution of the Ricci flow, with bounded nonnegative curvature operator and positive scalar curvature. $\kappa$-solutions often arise as singularity models near cylindrical singularities.
-In dimension 3, the analysis of $\kappa$-solutions played a crucial role in Perelman's work.
-In dimension 4, the asymptotic shrinker of a noncompact $\kappa$-solution is a noncompact nonflat gradient shrinker with nonnegative curvature operator.
+In dimension three, the analysis of $\kappa$-solutions played a crucial role in Perelman's work.
+In dimension four, the asymptotic shrinker of a noncompact $\kappa$-solution is a noncompact nonflat gradient shrinker with nonnegative curvature operator.
 By Munteanu--Wang \cite{MW17}, they must be either $\sph^3\times \R$ or $\sph^2\times \R^2$, up to finite quotients.
-The case when $\sph^3\times \R$ occurs as an asymptotic shrinker is comparatively well understood; see for instance Li--Zhang \cite{LZ22}.
-By contrast, the case corresponding to $\sph^2\times\R^2$ remains largely open and is the one relevant to $4$D flying-wings.
+The case when $\sph^3\times \R$ occurs as an asymptotic shrinker has been studied in \cite{LZ22,Heb26}.
+The case corresponding to $\sph^2\times\R^2$ remains largely open and is relevant to four-dimensional flying wings.

-A conjectural picture for $\kappa$-solutions in dimension four has been proposed by Haslhofer \cite{Has24}; when specialized to the steady case, it predicts that no further steady solitons that are also $\kappa$-solutions exist beyond the known ones.
-Concretely, the steady part of Haslhofer's conjecture can be stated as follows.

-\begin{conjecture} Any $4$D $\kappa$-noncollapsed steady gradient Ricci soliton with nonnegative curvature operator and positive scalar curvature is, up to scaling and finite quotients, one of the following: the $4$D Bryant soliton; the product of the $3$D Bryant soliton with a line; or an element of the one-parameter family of $\mathbb{Z}_2\times O(3)$-symmetric steady solitons constructed by Lai \cite{Lai24}. \end{conjecture}